sauyeung92/MA_build_permit_analysis/README.md

 # MA_build_permit_analysis
 This project aims to investigate the residential housing supply within the state of Massachusetts and how the supply rate has been affected due to COVID-19 restrictions.
 Data was obtained from the United States Census Bureau.
 This data source was chosen because by analyzing permit applications, we can determine where future housing is planning on being constructed; this data is not typically listed on commercial real estate listing websites because the construction process has not begun yet.

+Note initially a virtual env was created and the respective packages was installed via the pip installer.
+There were subsequent issues with the geopandas environement and whl files.
+As a result, the anaconda package was installed and is used primarily to run the Jupyter Notebook.